 - Difficulty with tasks such as gripping or carrying

-Most individuals respond well to non-surgical treatment, including:
+Most individuals respond well to Physiotherapy treatment which may include:

 - Sufficient rest from aggravating activities and modification of specific activities to avoid repeat episodes.